-CLPR 907 Clinical Practicum VII
+CLPR 907 - Clinical Practicum VII

 Student observes, assists with and performs procedures in the clinical setting.
 This course prepares the student for application of classroom knowledge in the radiography area.
 Required participation includes 2 days per week at a contracted clinical education site and 2 days per week of clinical related advanced seminars and reviews for 6 weeks.
-This is a graded course.

-CLPR 908 Clinical Practicum VIII
+CLPR 908 - Clinical Practicum VIII

 Student observes, assists with and performs procedures in the clinical setting.
 This course prepares the student for application of classroom knowledge in the radiography area.
-Required participation includes 2 days per week at a contracted clinical education site and 2 days per week of clinically related advanced seminars and reviews for 6 weeks and 2 days per week at the school in preparation for the completion of the program.
+Required participation includes 2 days per week at a contracted clinical edu-cation site and 2 days per week of clinically related advanced seminars and reviews for 6 weeks and 2 days per week at the school in preparation for the completion of the program.
 Student must successfully complete the final comprehensive examination prior to graduation from the school.
-This is a graded course.

-CLPS • Clinical - Sonography
+Clinical - Sonography, Muhlenberg

-CLPS 901 Clinical Sonography I
+CLPS 901 - Clinical Sonography I

 This course prepares the student for the application of classroom knowledge to the practice of ultrasound by means of formal scanning labs combined with a clinical internship.
 Performing basic, general ultrasound examinations in both the laboratory and clinical settings is stressed.
-Patient care applications, ethical issues, and medico-legal considerations are discussed as they relate to the practice of an ultrasound examination and of the student's place in the clinical setting.
+Patient care applications, ethical issues, and medicolegal considerations are discussed as they relate to the practice of an ultrasound examination and of the student's place in the clinical setting.
 This is a graded course.

-CLPS 902 Clinical Sonography II
+CLPS 902 - Clinical Sonography II